Community Foundation of Jackson County Endowment Funds Pay Out More Than $340,000

-JACKSON COUNTY, Iowa — The Community Foundation of Jackson County recently announced $352,510 in agency and donor-advised endowment payouts for fiscal year 2019.
+JACKSON COUNTY, Iowa— The Community Foundation of Jackson County (CFJC) recently announced $340,720 in agency and donor-advised endowment payouts for fiscal year 2018.

-Endowment funds help organizations like the Maquoketa Community Cupboard.
+Endowment payouts help nonprofits like the Maquoketa Area Family YMCA.

-Multiple nonprofits have established endowment funds through the Community Foundation of Jackson County.
-Nonprofit leaders look to the foundation to hold their organizations’ endowments because the reliable source of funding helps them to respond to emerging needs as well as to plan and sustain the good work they do.
+Several nonprofits like the Maquoketa Area Family YMCA have established endowment funds through CFJC.
+Nonprofit leaders look to the Community Foundation to hold their organizations’ endowments because the reliable source of funding helps them respond to emerging needs as well as to plan and sustain the good work they do.

 Donors who give to endowments through a community foundation also benefit from the Endow Iowa 25% State Tax Credit in addition to federal charitable income tax deductions.

-“These endowments provide a tangible way for families and community members to give back to our area forever,” said Mary Jo Gothard, the foundation’s executive director.
+“These endowments provide a tangible way for families and community members to give back to our area forever,” says Mary Jo Gothard, CFJC Executive Director.
 “With the generosity of donors and the commitment of area organizations, we are able to continue to provide this necessary support for the future of Jackson County.”

 For more information about the Community Foundation of Jackson County, visit www.dbqfoundation.org/CFJC.